Saving for a deposit on a house?

 - Eating at home isn’t without its unnecessary expenses, with many of us throwing out unused food at the end of each week.
 By taking some time to plan out your meals, and buying only what you need, you can really save on your grocery bills.
 Watch out for offers and buy in bulk if it’s better value, and remember – never shop when you’re hungry!

 - We all know that we should switch off lights and plug out chargers when they’re not being used, but it’s all too easy to forget to do so.
 But if you’re on a mission to save for that deposit, being mindful of your utility usage can make a big difference.
-The SEAI has an energy survey that can show you where you can make savings.
 Keep reminding yourself to switch off lights, turn off unused sockets and don’t turn on your heating if it’s not really cold.
 Take meter readings and submit them regularly so you don’t overpay on estimates.
 And don’t be afraid to switch provider if you see a good deal with a different company – all these savings will add up more quickly than you think.

 - Shopping around shouldn’t stop at your energy provider, make sure you’re getting the best deal for TV, internet and phone contracts.
 Comparing options with different companies can take a bit of effort, but can pay off big time!